Six Levels Of Two-Factor Authentication For Protecting Your Online Accounts

 Two Factor Authentication

-Strong passwords remain an essential part of business and personal online account protection.
-However, in some cases, a strong password may not be enough to deter cybercriminals from accessing your business or personal information.
+However, in some cases, a strong password may not be enough to deter cybercriminals from assuming your online identity and accessing your business or personal data.

 Using two-factor authentication (2FA) will better safeguard your online accounts and the online accounts of your employees.

-Before we get into details about two-factor authentication, here are three password best practices you’ve probably heard many times before.
+Before we discuss two-factor authentication in detail, here are three password best practices you’ve probably heard many times before.
 They bear repeating.

 1. Use a different password for every online account.